 Is it science or magic?

 One thing I like to do when I hear about something new is to ask how it works.
 Whether it’s a diet or a concrete admixture or a medical treatment, it ought to have a solid basis in science.
-Science is all about figuring out how things work.
+The scientific method is all about figuring out how things work.
 Of course just because the person who’s telling me about it can’t explain it well doesn’t mean it’s bogus.
 But somewhere there should be a coherent explanation.
 And if it’s a product to use in concrete, I won’t buy it from anyone who can’t explain the relevant chemistry and physics in detail.

 Something else I look for is whether they know what they don’t know.
 I trust my doctor not only because he’s knowledgeable, but because he readily admits when he doesn’t know.
 Then he’ll either find out or refer me to someone who knows more.
 He’s also open about where he’s getting his information.
 He doesn’t expect me to go along with it just because he says so.